Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-16-1.png)<!-- -->

-*Fig. 8: Composition of the optimized farm (based on data of Gosling et al. (2020)), including only ecological indicators.
+*Fig. 8: Composition of the optimized farm (based on data of Gosling et al., 2020), including only ecological indicators.
 Each land-cover option is shown in an allocated share (%).*

-As the second example, the ecological indicator group leads to a land-cover portfolio comprising of only forests (Fig. 8; corresponds to Fig. 5 of Gosling et al. (2020)).
+As the second example, the ecological indicator group leads to a land-cover portfolio comprising of only forests (Fig. 8; corresponds to Fig. 5 of Gosling et al., 2020).
 It can be concluded that all contributions of all other land-cover alternatives in all scenarios (even the optimistic ones) to the ecological indicators are lower than those of forests.
 The land-cover composition of the ecologic bundle